-The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$103,805 for 2015, \$96,203 for 2014 and \$123,285 for 2013.
+The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$81,197 for 2016, \$103,805 for 2015 and \$96,203 for 2014.
 Subject to approval by the board, the Association may provide payment to directors of \$500 per day for attendance at meetings, committee meetings, or special assignments.
 In addition to the per day payment, directors are paid a quarterly retainer fee of \$1,250.
-Total compensation paid to directors as a group was \$216,000.
+Total compensation paid to directors as a group was \$184,500.
 Association directors also benefited from non-cash compensation related to premiums that were paid on their behalf for accidental death and dismemberment insurance for Association related travel and business.
-Total non-cash compensation for directors as a group was \$1,119 during 2015.
-The following sets forth certain information regarding the directors of the Association who served during 2015 and their principal occupation for the past five years:
+Total non-cash compensation for directors as a group was \$1,119 during 2016.